michael2012z/BitBible/markdown/KJV/files/Lev.md

 15. And they shall not profane the holy things of the children of Israel, which they offer unto the Lord;

-16. Or suffer them to bear the iniquity of trespass, when they eat their holy things: for I the Lord do sanctify them.suffer…: or, lade themselves with the iniquity of trespass in their eating
+16. Or suffer them to bear the iniquity of trespass, when they eat their holy things: for I the Lord do sanctify them.

 17. And the Lord spake unto Moses, saying,